 Sedona Vortex Hike #3 – Boynton Canyon Vortex Site

 Since our trip was a stop on the way back home from Utah, we didn’t get a chance to do these hikes but this trip definitely got us excited about Sedona so you can expect a return trip soon.

 Boynton Canyon Trail is a 6.1 mile out and back hike that has nice views and wildlife.
 It’s a popular spot so expect it to be somewhat busy.

-Our Final Thoughts About the Sedona Vortex
+Our Opinion About the Sedona Vortex

 We went to multiple sites where you were supposed to feel the vortex and we felt nothing other than feeling great like we explained.
-Lastly, we asked A LOT of people and no one else felt it but everyone said they felt great.
+Lastly, we asked A LOT of people and no one else felt the vortex but everyone said they felt great.

 My hypothesis is that we felt great from the negative ions.
 Negative ions are negatively charged molecules that are known to make us feel good.
 The air is filled with them right after a rain storm and near the base of a waterfall.
 You know that good feeling in the air after it rains – I had that feeling the whole time in Sedona.

 Whether you go to Sedona for the exuberant Christmas spirit or any time of year, Sedona is a great place to go and feel good.
 You’ll get lots of fun outdoor time in the most beautiful red rock setting.

 Other Posts You Might Like: